benlavender/homelab-docs/guides/CheatSheet.md

 openssl pkcs12 -in certificate.pem -inkey private.key -export -out certificate.pfx
 # Convert from PKCS#12 to PEM format and export private key to a combined PEM file:
 openssl pkcs12 -in certificate.pfx -out certificate.pem -nodes
+# Omit the -nodes to export an encrypted private key
+openssl pkcs12 -in certificate.pfx -out certificate.pem
 # Convert from PKCS#12 to PEM format and export unencrypted private key only:
 openssl pkcs12 -in certificate.pfx -nocerts -out private.key -nodes
 # Convert from PKCS#12 to PEM format but do no export the private key: